 s-metolachlor (Dual Magnum): REI 12h, Group 15.
 Apply either preplant incorporated or to the soil surface just after seeding.
 See label for specific rates on different soil types and organic matter content (1 to 2 pt/A).
 May be tank mixed with either EPTC or trifluralin.
 Follow precautions on all labels when tank mixing.
 NOTE: Crop injury has been noted on both snap beans and lima beans from the use of metolachlor.
 Use of tank mixes, where the rate of metolachlor could be lowered, will decrease the likelihood of crop injury.

 trifluralin (Treflan HFP): REI 12h, Group 3.
 Rate based on soil texture and crop, see label for details.
-Incorporate 1 to 2 pt/A before planting.
+Incorporate 1 to 2 pt/A before planting (1 to 1.5 pt/A for snap and lima bean).
 Must be incorporated into the top 2 to 3 inches of the final seedbed within 24 hours of application.
 Disc twice after spraying for satisfactory incorporation.
 See label for info on incorporation recommendations based on different equipment and single pass incorporation.

-clomazone (Command 3ME): REI 12h, Group 13.
+clomazone (Command 3ME): PHI 45d, REI 12h, Group 13.
 Snap beans only.
-Apply 0.4 to 0.67 pt/A to the soil surface after seeding but before crop emergence.
+Apply 6.4 to 10.7 fl oz/A to the soil surface after seeding but before crop emergence.
+Use lower rate on coarse soils.
 Will control annual grasses and many broadleaf weeds including common lambsquarters, velvetleaf, and jimsonweed.
 Combining with Dual Magnum will also control yellow nutsedge and pigweed.
 Some temporary crop injury (partial whitening of leaf or stem tissue) may be visible after crop emergence.
 Complete recovery will occur from minor early injury without affecting yield or earliness.
 See label for replanting restrictions.

 halosulfuron (Sandea): PHI 30d, REI 12h, Group 2.
 Rates vary based on crop and application timing (0.5 to 1 oz/A for succulent beans (snap and lima) and 0.5 to 2/3 oz/A for dry beans).
 Use the lower rate on lighter textured soils.
 Can cause temporary stunting.
 Heavy rains following application will increase the potential for crop injury.
 Use of organophosphates can increase crop injury from halosulfuron.
 See the label for other precautions and a list of weeds controlled.